 Endometriosis is an inflammatory disease

 The way we perceive pain is through the chemical pathways produced by prostaglandins, and eating the wrong foods will increase the bad prostaglandins and this can lead to increased levels of pain.
 Also, increased levels of inflammatory prostaglandins correlate to the amount of menstrual pain experienced.
+Details of this naturally occurring compound can be found in the articles below.

-There is also advice about various helpful supplements which are of benefit for certain symptoms of endometriosis.
-There are particular supplements that can really help with the inflammation of endometriosis, while others can help to support your immune system.
+To help you understand the various issues around diet, inflammation, and possible problem foods when you have endometriosis the following articles will help shed some light.
+The articles include advice to help you transition to making diet changes and help take out some of the stress.
+There is advice about certain helpful supplements which are of benefit for specific symptoms of endometriosis.
+Additionally there are particular supplements that can really help with the inflammation of endometriosis, while others can help to support your immune system.

 'Before I changed my diet, life was one long round of pain meds, continuously going to the doctor with pretty regular trips to ER because of the intense pain.
-Well that's all in the past now and I can only say again, thank you so much.' - Cheryl, Arizon
+Well that's all in the past now and I can only say again, thank you so much.' - Cheryl, Arizona

 'I kept meaning to write and say thank you.
 Cutting wheat, dairy, and sugar out of my diet (about 80% of the time is all I can manage) has made a huge difference to my well-being already.